NGK02/sparki-virtual-wallet/README.md

 ## Installation
 * Download project from the repository.
-* Create Database and seed the stored data inside.
+* Connect Database and seed the stored data inside.(use commands below)
 ```
 add-migration initial
 update-database
 ```
 * Run the project
+* Register
-* Register and use all functionalities
+* Use all functionalities :)

 ## Additionally
 * Exchange Rate API - https://www.exchangerate-api.com